Migrating Plugins to New Organization

 git commit --no-verify -m "Add code style and CI/CD configuration"

-Apply Black and Ruff formatting, ensure linting passes, and commit any code style changes:
+Apply code style formatting, ensure linting passes, and commit any code style changes:

 inv ruff --fix